-- We would like to use off-the shelf commodity hardware as much as possible. - R&D to use off-the shelf computers with PCI-Express cards for the optical link interfaces in progress - Alternative: FPGA-based Optical-Link → 10Gig Ethernet "dumb protocol converter"
+- We would like to use off-the shelf commodity hardware as much as possible. - R&D to use off-the shelf computers with PCI-Express cards for the optical link interfaces in progress

-- Receive data from the sub-detectors over optical links - Reconstitute linked/ pointer events - Process data (FEX, data reduction) optional - Data reduction might not be possible since raw data might be needed in the high level trigger (HLT) - Send event fragments into HLT farm (network)
+- Receive data from the sub-detectors over optical links

+- 8 links per ROM (?)

+- Reconstitute linked/ pointer events

+- Process data (FEX, data reduction)

+- Send event fragments into HLT farm (network)